High-Paying Niche Software Roles & Tech Jobs in 2026

 - Compatibility with remote work: High for positions like cloud architects and ML operations.

-Future Trends in Niche Tech Careers
+Future Trends in Niche Tech Careers in 2026

 Example Use Case: Prompt Engineering

 With the rise of LLMs like ChatGPT and Claude, prompt engineering is a new tech job specializations.
-To optimize AI behavior, engineers create queries, which are essential for automation, customer support, and product creation.
+To optimize AI behavior, engineers create queries, which are essential for automation, customer support and product creation.

 Estimated Salary (Entry-level): $125,000 – $150,000